 Coming to the Everglades from the west?
 Check out these kid friendly hotel reviews in Southwest Florida.

 Making it a day trip from in or around Miami?
 Be sure to read these kid friendly hotel reviews in Southeast Florida.

-The visitor’s information centers offer a great introduction to the park.
-Families really enjoy the interactive exhibits where you can hear recorded sounds of park animals and match them up with their photos.
-From the visitor’s centers, you can take guided tours in boats, on foot or bicycle and even by tram.
+The visitor information center offer a great introduction to the park.
+Families enjoy the interactive exhibits where they can hear recorded sounds of park animals and match them up with their photos.
+From the visitor center, you can take guided tours in boats, on foot or bicycle, and even by tram.
 If you decide to take a walk on one of the many trails, please keep your kiddos close by.
 There are wild animals and sometimes the trails get flooded in sudden downpours.

 So, pack your sense of adventure, a fully charged digital camera and plenty of bug spray to capture some amazing family vacation memories that you all will cherish for years to come.
 The alligators are waiting!

 Excited to visit national parks with your kids?
 We are too!
 Visit our National Parks with Kids page for extensive coverage, tips & tricks for all our nation’s National Parks.